Gold Nanoparticle Properties

 Gold Nanoparticle Size

 The influence of gold nanoparticle size on the surface plasmon resonance is illustrated in figure 1 below where the absorption maximum (lambda max) increases from 520nm to 570nm for Cytodiagnostics 20nm and 100nm spherical gold nanoparticles, respectively.
-As a comparison gold nanoparticles of sizes below 2nm do not exhibit surface plasmon resonance.
+Particles with sizes above 100nm have broader peaks spanning into the 600nm range due to the presence of both transversal and longitudinal surface plasmon resonances.
+In comparison, gold nanoparticles with diameters below 2nm do not exhibit surface plasmon resonance.

 The difference in extinction between different sized gold nanoparticles can conveniently be utilized for multiplexing.